zachlemberg/Classical/README.md

 main implementations are:

-- factoring numbers
+- factoring numbers (slow)
+- prime number finding in a range
-- linear regression
+- least squares linear regression
-- statisics data analysis
+- statisics data analysis (mean, median, standard deviation, upper/lower outlier)
-- simple quadratic equation plugger
+- simple quadratic equation (plug in a,b,c)

 =========

-* The two ideas for these scripts and functions was to help me with school work that could be drastically simplified with a bit of tuned code.
+* The two ideas for these scripts was to have functions that help me with school work, that could be drastically simplified with a bit of tuned code.
 * Also these python fucntions are meant to be pretty plain implementations to help anyone with simple tools.